crystal-lang/crystal-book/syntax_and_semantics/c_bindings/fun.md

 X.variadic(1, 2, 3, 4)
 ```

-Note that there are no implicit conversions (except `to_unsafe`, explained later) when invoking a C function: you must pass the exact type that is expected.
+Note that there are no implicit conversions (except `to_unsafe`, which is explained later) when invoking a C function: you must pass the exact type that is expected.
 For integers and floats you can use the various `to_...` methods.

 Because method names in Crystal must start with a lowercase letter, `fun` names must also start with a lowercase letter.
 If you need to bind to a C function that starts with a capital letter you can give the function another name for Crystal: